neovide/neovide/website/docs/features.md

 similar to Visual Studio Code's
 [Remote Editing](https://code.visualstudio.com/docs/remote/remote-overview).

+## Connecting to an existing Neovim instance

+Neovide supports connecting to an already running instance of Neovim through the following communication channels:

-## Remote TCP Support
+* TCP
+* Unix domain sockets (Unix-like platforms only)
+* Named pipes (Windows only)

+This is enabled by specifying the `--server <address>` command line argument.
+The `address` is interpreted as a TCP/IPv4/IPv6 address if it contains a colon `:`.
+Otherwise, it's interpreted as a Unix domain socket path on Unix-like systems and as the name of a pipe on Windows systems.

+It's possible to quit the GUI while leaving the Neovim instance running by closing the Neovide application window instead of issuing a `:q` command.

-Neovide supports connecting to a remote instance of Neovim over a TCP socket via the `--remote-tcp` command argument.
-This would allow you to run Neovim on a remote machine and use the GUI on your local machine, connecting over the network.
+One use case is to attach a GUI running on a local machine to a Neovim instance on a remote machine over the network.

+### TCP Example

+Note that exposing Neovim over TCP, even on localhost, is inherently less secure than using Unix Domain Sockets.

 Launch Neovim as a TCP server (on port 6666) by running: